 The treatment of GA aims to relieve acute symptoms and prevent future attacks, primarily by managing UA levels and inflammation.
-The management of GA involves several conventional formulations, including oral, parenteral, topical, and monoclonal antibodies.
-Pain and inflammation are frequently reduced by oral formulations, such as nonsteroidal anti-inflammatory medications (NSAIDs) like ibuprofen and naproxen.
-Colchicine is a treatment option for gout, particularly when NSAIDs are unsuitable or ineffective.
-In more severe cases, corticosteroids such as prednisone may be used due to their strong anti-inflammatory properties.
-This approach is often considered when NSAIDs and colchicine prove ineffective or are contraindicated.
-Long-term management of GA involves urate-lowering therapies (ULTs) to maintain serum UA levels below the saturation point of MSU.
-ULTs such as allopurinol and febuxostat (xanthine oxidase inhibitors), directly inhibit the enzyme xanthine oxidase, which is responsible for producing UA from hypoxanthine.
-Probenecid, a uricosuric agent, increases uric acid excretion by inhibiting its reabsorption in the kidneys.
-Parenteral formulations, offer rapid relief and are typically used in acute settings, examples include corticosteroids such as methylprednisolone and triamcinolone, as well as intramuscular administration of NSAIDs like ketorolac.
-Pegloticase is reserved for severe cases and is administered in a clinical setting.
+The management of GA involves several conventional formulations, including oral, parenteral, topical, and monoclonal antibodies.7 Pain and inflammation are frequently reduced by oral formulations, such as nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen.
+Colchicine is a treatment option for gout, particularly when NSAIDs are unsuitable or ineffective.8 In more severe cases, corticosteroids such as prednisone may be used due to their strong anti-inflammatory properties.
+This approach is often considered when NSAIDs and colchicine prove ineffective or are contraindicated.9 Long-term management of GA involves urate-lowering therapies (ULTs) to maintain serum UA levels below the saturation point of MSU.
+ULTs such as allopurinol and febuxostat (xanthine oxidase inhibitors), directly inhibit the enzyme xanthine oxidase, which is responsible for producing UA from hypoxanthine.10 Probenecid, a uricosuric agent, increases UA excretion by inhibiting its reabsorption in the kidneys.
+Parenteral formulations, offer rapid relief and are typically used in acute settings, examples include corticosteroids such as methylprednisolone and triamcinolone, as well as intramuscular administration of NSAIDs like ketorolac.11 Pegloticase is reserved for severe cases and is administered in a clinical setting.
 Topical formulations provide localized anti-inflammatory effects and include options such as diclofenac gel, capsaicin cream, and hydrocortisone cream.
-Newer anti-inflammatory therapies include IL-1 inhibitors (anakinra, canakinumab, gevokizumab, and rilonacept), bucillamine, caspase inhibitors (pralnacasan), NLRP3 inflammasome inhibitors, and recombinant AAT-Fc.
+Newer anti-inflammatory therapies include IL-1 inhibitors (anakinra, canakinumab, gevokizumab, and rilonacept), bucillamine, caspase inhibitors (pralnacasan), NLRP3 inflammasome inhibitors, and recombinant AAT-Fc.10 ulcers.12 Long-term use can lead to kidney damage and an increased risk of cardiovascular events.
+Moreover, they may have inconsistent bioavailability.13 Parenteral formulations, despite their effectiveness and rapid action, are not suitable for chronic use due to the discomfort and risk of infections from repeated injections.
+As these are invasive and can be painful at the injection site.14 Topical formulations minimize systemic side effects but often suffer from limited skin penetration, reducing their efficacy in reaching deeper joint tissues where urate crystals are deposited.15 Moreover, topical formulations can cause local skin reactions such as rash, itching, dryness, burning, stinging, and redness at the application site.
+Their systemic absorption is low, but there is still a risk of GIT and cardiovascular side effects.16 Monoclonal antibodies represent a newer approach; however, these are associated with high costs and can induce immunogenicity, leading to reduced efficacy over time and potential allergic reactions.17 IL-1 Inhibitors may result in hypersensitivity reactions, injection site reactions, and an elevated risk of infections.
+Long-term use may also impact liver function and blood cell counts.
+These challenges underscore the need for innovative delivery systems to enhance the therapeutic outcomes of GA treatments while minimizing side effects.18,19